McGill Pain Index / Scale for CRPS

-The McGill pain index is a scale that shows the rating of pain.
+The McGill pain index is a scale that shows the rating or level of pain.
 It was originally developed as the McGill pain questionnaire back in 1971 at the McGill University by 2 researchers; Ronald MELZACK and Warren TOGERSON.

 The original McGill pain questionnaire in 1971 had 3 major classes of word descriptors which were: